 Not just a place you know.
 But also a place that you already spend much of your time there.
 It can be your neighborhood.
 Start walking around and taking a photo.

 (I did exactly that the first time I bought a camera)

 Check the Internet and look for an event in your city.
 It can be a parade, festival, or holiday event.
 Go there and bring your camera.

 Here is the fun part.
 There’s no way you’re the only person with a camera.
 There will be many.
-Some are just passerby with their phone, some are a photographer with the same attention as you.
+Some are just passersby with their phones, some are a photographer with the same attention as you.
 Follow them, do what they do.
-If they taking a photo of people, you also take a photo.
+If they take a photo of people, you also take a photo.

-And if you up to it, start a conversation with other photographers there.
+And if you are up to it, start a conversation with other photographers there.

 One way for familiarizing yourself with a location is to be there a lot.
-Doing that gives you more the feeling of comfort and even making that place as your comfort zone.
+Doing that gives you more the feeling of comfort and even makes that place your comfort zone.

-Try to street photography at one commercial street.
+Try street photography at one commercial street.
 At first, you don’t have to bring a camera.
 Just get familiar with the place.
-Then begin to bring a camera and taking a photo.
+Then begin to bring a camera and take a photo.
 Do it frequently.
 In time, you will, your anxiety you feel at first will be gone.

-So there you 5 street photography tips for cowards.
-If you think you’re coward, then follow it.
+So they are 5 street photography tips for cowards.
+If you just started in street photography, then follow it.